 The feature-length documentary God Loves Uganda is a powerful exploration of the evangelical campaign to change African culture with values imported from America’s Christian Right.

 The film follows American and Ugandan religious leaders fighting “sexual immorality” and missionaries trying to convince Ugandans to follow Biblical law.

-God Loves Uganda premiered at the Sundance Film Festival on January 18th 2013.
-The film will serve as a catalyst for change, through our upcoming international screening tour and social action campaign.
+God Loves Uganda premiered at the Sundance Film Festival on January 18th, 2013 and has won numerous awards at film festivals so far.
+The film serves as a catalyst for change, through our upcoming international screening tour and social action campaign.

 Filmmaker Roger Ross Williams exposes the missionary movement in Uganda as an outgrowth of Africa’s colonialist past and a twenty-first century crusade to recreate a continent of people in the image and likeness of America’s most extreme fundamentalists.

 More on the story of God Loves Uganda.